Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Also, it's daytime.

-Once you need the night vision goggles.
+Once he's near the night vision goggles.

 Gucci loafers.

-It's a funny look in my mind.
+Yeah, it's a funny look in my mind.

-Like, it's basically, he's a civilian, but he's wearing full army get up
+He's basically, he's a civilian, but he's wearing full army get-up and then fancy Gucci slippers.

-vitamins, a book with names and codes, a compass, an altimeter, thousands of dollars in cash,
+The police found in the man's possession two handguns, knives, ropes, food rations, vitamins, a book with names and codes, a compass, an ultimateter, thousands of dollars in cash, and six Kruggerens.

 I have no idea what that is.